jaimedantas/perceptron-classification/Readme.md

 # Implementation the perceptron algorithm in MATLAB
-The perceptron algorithm is used for linear classification prediction in machine learning.
+The perceptron algorithm is used for linear classification in machine learning.

 ### Features
 - Perceptron implementation on MATLAB
 - Logistic loss analysis
 - Hinge loss analysis
 - Binary loss analysis

 ### Dataset
 An 3-dimensional dataset with 200 data points is used for classification.
 This dataset was originally proposed by Dr. [Ruth Urner](https://www.eecs.yorku.ca/~ruth/) on one of her assignments for ML.